um-grex/grex-docs/content/english/ood/_index.md

 The OpenOnDemand main dashboard menu shows the message of the day which is similar to the message you see when connecting to Grex via ssh.
 It shows the url for the documentation and support email to contact in case you need help.
 Some other information are also added to the message of the day.

-If you scroll down from the front page, some icons with links to pinned applications and featured subset of all available applications:
+If you scroll down from the front page, some icons with links to pinned applications and the subset of all available applications you have used recently:

 {{< collapsible title="Links to pinned interactive applications" >}}
 ![Links to OpenOnDemand Interactive Apps](/ood/interactive-apps1.png)
 {{< /collapsible >}}

 {{< alert type="warning" >}}
 Please note that the list of applications may change over time.
 The snapshots shown on this page are taken from the current list of the available applications on the OpenOnDemand portal while updating this page.